-Since 1853, CDH has evolved through a series of mergers, and with a reputation for legal excellence, become a highly regarded feature on South Africa’s legal and business landscape.
+Since 1853, CDH has evolved through a series of mergers, and with a reputation for legal excellence, become a highly regarded feature on Africa’s legal and business landscape.

 The firm's roots are established in Cape Town as W E Moore & Son, which later becomes Syfret Godlonton-Fuller Moore.

 Harold Blore establishes a law firm in Johannesburg.

 Carl Todd becomes a partner; the firm is now known as Cliffe Dekker & Todd and remains one of the few law firms that can trace its beginnings to before the Boer War.

 Herbsteins, a commercial law firm, is established in Cape Town and also has a presence in London.
 Phillip Herbstein served as President of the Law Society of the Cape of Good Hope.

 Billy van der Merwe establishes a legal practice in Johannesburg.

 Hofmeyr van der Merwe & Botha is established through a merger.